denisousa/oficial-mc3-repository/README.md

 pip install -r requirements.txt
 ```

+### Unzip the  infrastructure-directory
+Unzip the `infrastructure-directory` file and leave the folders in the folder's origin

 ### 4. Configure your .env
 Change the `.env_example` file to `.env`.
 You can use the default settings, or you can change the settings in this file.